 Providers higher CPM than standard insertion orders.

 Better control over programmatic advertising in your content.
-(If a publisher doesn’t like a product they simply don’t make a deal with that advertiser.)
+If a publisher doesn’t like a product they simply don’t make a deal with that advertiser.

 What Tools are Used

-TAP’s Inventory Availability forecasting tool.
-It is used by the publisher to determine their advertising inventory and what is available to sell.
+TAP Forecasting for inventory availability.
+Publishers can determine their advertising inventory and what is available to sell.

-Campaign management:
+Campaign Management

 Affidavits: creates a static report at the publisher, advertiser, and campaign level.
 Affidavit report setups can be saved and scheduled.